-Almost 10 years ago, I started learning Auslan.
+I started learning Auslan in 2011 after meeting a Deaf colleague at work and wanting to be able to chat to them at work.
 I took a break to do a PhD in Psychology and after completing that in 2016, I went back to studying Auslan.
-I completed my Diploma of Interpreting in 2019 and thanks to corona virus, my planned travel was cancelled and I was able to sit the CP NAATI test earlier than I expected #silverlinings.
+I completed my Diploma of Interpreting in 2019 and qualified as a Certified Provisional Interpreter in 2020.

 I have worked mostly in the academic and public health sector as a researcher (I am not a qualified psychologist).
 I also worked as an Educational Interpreter for a short time.
 I’ve been involved in the community in various ways over the years and been an Associate Member of ASLIA for a few years now.
-At the moment I am co-editor of ASLIA’s blog The Debrief.
-I’m excited to formally join the ASLIAQ committee and see what 2021 brings!
+I have been an ASLIAQ committee member since 2020.

 I currently work as a freelance interpreter in Brisbane.